 - Failure to Serve Assigned Detention.
 A student will not fail to serve an assigned detention of which students and/or parents/guardian have been notified.

 - False Identification.
 A student will not use another person's identification or give false identification to any school official with intent to deceive school personnel or falsely obtain money or property.

 - Forgery.
 A student will not sign the name of another person for the purpose of defrauding school personnel or the county board of education.

 - Fraud.
 A student will not deceive another or cause another to be deceived by false or misleading information in order to obtain anything of value.

 - Gambling.
 A student will not engage in any game of chance or contest wherein money or other items of monetary value are awarded to the winner, except for those games and contests authorized as official school functions.

 - Gang Activity.
 A student will not, by use of violence, force, coercion, threat of violence, or gang activity, cause disruption or obstruction to the educational process.
 Gangs are defined as organized groups of students and/or adults who engage in activities that threaten the safety of the general populace, compromise the general community order, and/or interfere with the school district's education mission.
-Gang activity includes:
+A. Gang activity includes:

 - Wearing or displaying any clothing, jewelry, colors, or insignia that intentionally identifies the student as a member of a gang, or otherwise symbolizes support of a gang.